meltoner/agrofelis/components/vehicle-power/readme.md

 ![04-covers-exploded](_figures/vehicle-power-04-covers-exploded.png)

-The 10th piece inserted last, secures the batteries when in place and helps dismantling the batteries when its removed.
+The 10th piece inserted last, secures the batteries when in place and helps removing the batteries when its removed.
 The backside of the battery compartment neighboring with the back compartment of the vehicle is isolated using a plexiglass piece (part 11) because of its flexibility and durability.

 The enumerated wooden pieces with their dimensions and thickness are documented by the following schematic.